 Histocompatibility testing with xenoantigen deficient pig cells and human serum from patients on the kidney transplant waitlist suggest that 30% of human patients will have no detectable antibodies against xenoantigen deficient tissues; another 40% of patients will accept xenoantigen deficient tissue with available pre-transplant treatment.
 In Makana pre-clinical studies, recipients with low anti-pig antibodies achieved the best survival following transplant.

 xenoantigen deficient tissues

-Through gene editing (or genome editing), scientists from Makana and its sister company, Recombinetics, are able to improve the Makana and its partner, Recombinetics, have teamed up to use the latest reproductive methods and technology to reliably produce healthy, gene-edited animals on a commercial scale.
-This critical partnership will allow for the highest quality “clinical grade” animal production standards in the industry.
+Makana uses the latest reproductive methods and technology to reliably produce healthy, gene-edited animals on a commercial scale.
+This allows for the highest quality “clinical grade” animal production standards in the industry.